This article originally appeared on VICE Germany

-"Yes, no, yes, yes, yes, no." If you're going out in Berlin, then you're going to come up against someone like Peddy, sooner rather than later.
+"Yes, no, yes, yes, yes, no." If you're going out in Berlin, then you're going to come up against someone like Peddy sooner rather than later.
 Peddy, 32, is a bouncer.
 He's been on the doors since 2006, making sure that all the troublemakers and amateur boxers stay out of Berlin's clubs.
-Peddy spends most of his nights guarding the entrance of popular clubs in Berlin like Ritter Butzke, Cookies, or Anita Berber, sometimes for up to 13 hours straight.
+Peddy spends most of his nights guarding the entrance of places like Ritter Butzke, Cookies or Anita Berber, sometimes for up to 13 hours straight.
 "It's important that you stretch regularly," he says, "in order to stop going limp."
 In his free time he trains MMA fighters.

-Since 2010, Peddy has been running his own security company, A-security.
-Aside from door work, his company escorts money deliveries, does private detective work, and provides concierge services.
-Its main goal is to carry out the wishes of its clients with almost military discipline.
+Since 2010, Peddy's been running his own security company, A-security.
+Aside from door work, they escort money deliveries, do private detective work and provide concierge services.
+His company's main goal is to carry out the wishes of its clients with almost military discipline.

-Peddy is six-foot-five inches of pure muscle.
-When we meet, he is wearing a bomber jacket, black jumper, and a beanie, and when he talks to me, he looks deep into my eyes in concentration.
-He's happy to talk about his work—he thinks a lot of people underestimate bouncers, and that upsets him.
+Peddy is 6 foot 5 inches of pure muscle.
+When we meet he is wearing a bomber jacket, black jumper and a beanie and when he talks to me, he looks deep into my eyes in concentration.
+He's happy to talk about his work – he thinks a lot of people underestimate bouncers, and that upsets him.